AppScriptIO/nodeRelationshipGraph/documentation/information.md

 # Graph Traversal
-A graph traversal & node processing module with customizable implementations.
-It hands back control to the client allowing to manipulate the control flow of traversals and data processing logic.
+An immediately executed graph traversal, where nodes instruct on performing actions in customizable implementations.
+It hands back control to the client allowing to manipulate the traversal propagation and node data processing logic.
 - On each traversal a node data can be processed/executed, taking into account precedence constraints.
 - The graph traversal module is callback & Proxy based, which hands overcontrol to concrete functions and returns an iterator of results that the proxy implementation can decide what to do with.
 Permitting highly configurable traversal behavior.
 - Created for graph where the node's data is the main subject, & traversal rules/configs of a relational graph, are used to decide on the way to deal with multiple processings of the nodes's data - i.e. processing logic & combination of results.
+- The core code of the module is separate from the plugin implementations and largely involved in the integration between the plugin implementations.

 ### Configerability of traverser:
 _Behaviors that should be configurable:_